schrpe/Regions.jl/docs/src/index.md

 julia> using Regions
 ```

+Regions can be used for various purposes in machine vision and image processing.
+Since they provide an efficient run-length encoding of binary images, they avoid the need to touch every pixel when doing binary morphology and thus enable substantial speedup of such operations.
+Regions are also the basis for binary blob analysis, where the calculation of shape-based features is also substantially accelerated because of the run-length encoding.
+Finally, regions can be used as the domain of image processing functions.

 ## Introduction

 A region can be seen as a set of discrete coordinates in the cartesian plane.
 In fact, the main motivation for the region concept was to model a set of pixel locations for image processing purposes.

-A region is respresented with a sorted list of horizontal runs.
+A region is represented with a sorted list of horizontal runs.
 Runs themselves are represented with a horizontal range and a vertical coordinate.

 ![Region and runs](region_and_runs.svg)